ouasamine/decode-morse/README.md

 # Morse Code

-**Morse Code** is a single page app that provide live data about the air quality in different cities.
+**Morse Code** is a simple app built with ruby that convert any Morse code to an understandable speech.

 ## Built With